GregoryAlbouy/goshrink/README.md

 In order to showcase the main point of this project, we provide 2 handy scripts in the [Makefile](/Makefile) for quick tests.

 These scripts are only concerned with login you in and making an upload request as that user.
-They are written for working with our dummy user _Bret_.
+They are written to work with our dummy user _Bret_.

 ```sh
 make login